 Lisa Peterson

 Launch

 The new landing page removed the frame and showcased the image and additional Google features.
+We also gained approved to experiment with experiences that pushed the envelop in other countries to start collecting data.

+Lisa Peterson